henrikor2/bridlensis/src/doc/resources/bridlensis/doc/manual.md

 *   `excludes`: Colon-separated list of files to exclude.
 *   `failonerror`: Stop the buildprocess if the compile exits with a return code signaling failure.
 Defaults to false.
 *   `resultproperty`: The name of a property in which the compile return code should be stored.
+*   `outFile`: The file name where to write the compile process output (uses stdout if omitted).

 Optional nested elements: